Florida Ferry Boat Accident Lawyer

 If you lost a loved one in a ferry boat accident, the damages may be higher.
 Damages for funeral and burial expenses are typically available, as are other damages for the losses you and your family suffer because of the death of a loved one.
 This can include the cost of lost household services, lost companionship, lost spousal services, and other damages.

-For help understanding what your case is worth, talk to a lawyer.
+For help understanding what your case is worth, talk to a maritime injury lawyer.
 Ferry boat companies and their legal teams might offer settlements to try to end the case quickly, but these settlements may be too low to cover the full damages you are entitled to in your case.
 Talk to a lawyer before accepting any money, as it might qualify as a settlement and block you from taking your case to court.

 Set Up a Free Case Consultation with Our Florida Ferry Boat Accident Attorneys

 Few things are more painful and stressful than an unexpected accident that occurs through no fault of your own.
 At Rivkind Margulies & Rivkind P.A., we serve injured people and their families throughout Florida, providing them with reliable, experienced legal counsel in many types of watercraft accident cases.
-To schedule a free consultation with our Florida ferry boat accident attorneys, call us at (305) 204-5369.
+To schedule a free consultation with our Florida boat accident lawyers, call us at (305) 204-5369.

 ABOUT OUR FIRM